-At this phase of the FS, the preliminary remedial alternatives that have been assembled can be evaluated and screened to reduce the number of alternatives that will undergo the more thorough detailed analysis outlined in Chap.
-4. However, the screening of alternatives is an optional phase, and because a manageable (i.e., not excessive) number of remedial alternatives have been developed, it is not necessary to screen these alternatives before conducting the detailed analysis.
+At this phase of the FS, the preliminary remedial alternatives that have been assembled can be evaluated and screened to reduce the number of alternatives that will undergo the more thorough detailed analysis outlined in Sect.
+4. However, the screening of alternatives is an optional phase, and because a manageable (i.e., not excessive) number of remedial alternatives has been developed, it is not necessary to screen these alternatives before conducting the detailed analysis.
+Section 4 contains the detailed analysis of the 12 alternatives evaluated in this FS.
+The 12 alternatives include the No Action Alternative as required by CERCLA and all of the following.